rayylin/Tableau_sales_analysis/README.md

 ![image](https://user-images.githubusercontent.com/58899897/196043951-42f32281-1083-4cb9-bb6f-f989b0cd693d.png)

-From this picture we could tell that product 8 has higher revenue than those of product 6 and 4, but the revenue of product 8 is lower than those of product 6 and 4.
+From this picture, we could tell that product 8 has higher revenue than those of products 6 and 4, but the profit of product 8 is lower than those of product 6s and 4.
 We could use "keep only" to remove unnecessary columns and focus on product 8.

 ![image](https://user-images.githubusercontent.com/58899897/196044080-67497187-6684-470a-ac0c-4239b2455ea2.png)

 From this picture we could see that product 8 performs well in every country except Italy.
 Again we could use "keep only" to focus on the performance of Italy.
-We could use order date to review the performance of each year.
-From this picture we could see that product 8 profits in 2018 and 2019 and suffers a loss in 2020 and 2021.
+We could use the order date to review the performance of each year.
+From this picture, we could see that product 8 profits in 2018 and 2019 and suffered a loss in 2020 and 2021.

 ![image](https://user-images.githubusercontent.com/58899897/196044242-2467eec4-d76a-4d12-aba6-0a2c435e77cb.png)